Combatting the Great Resignation: 3 Ways to Strengthen Your Ranks and Retain Employees

 Make hybrid work a permanent feature

-Most employees know hands-on the benefits and limitations of working from home: 10-second commutes versus decreased collaboration, flexible schedules versus the ability to keep work and personal life separate, and so on.
+Most employees know hands-on the benefits and limitations of working from home: 10-second commutes versus decreased collaboration in geographically distributed teams, flexible schedules versus the ability to keep work and personal life separate, and so on.
 What employees want today is the ability to choose.

 Money matters in every job market; however, reports indicate that professionals are willing to forego monetary benefits to retain the option to work remotely.
 A study by GoodHire had 61% of respondents agree that they’d take a pay cut (some even up to 50%) to maintain their remote working status.
 About 70% would forfeit benefits like health insurance and retirement accounts to work remotely, and 85% would apply to companies that offer the option to work from home.